Nasdanika/server/org.nasdanika.cdo.web/doc/application-rendering.md

 * ``getEObjectTypedElementChoices(C, T, ETypedElement)`` - returns choices for a typed element with a type which is subtype of EObject, e.g. EReference or EParameter.
 * ``getFormControlValue(C, T, ETypedElement, Object)`` - Returns typed element value to be used in form controls like input, select, etc.
 * ``isRequired(C, T, ETypedElement)`` - return ``true`` if form control for the typed element shall have ``required`` attribute.
+* ``isViewOnCreate(C, T) - returns true if a new object's view page shall be opened upon creation.
 * ``parseTypedElementValue(C, EStructuralFeature, String)`` -
 * ``renderEditableFeaturesFormGroups(C, T, FieldContainer<?>, Map<EStructuralFeature, Modal>, Map<EStructuralFeature, List<ValidationResult>>, boolean)`` - Renders form groups for editable features.
 * ``renderEditForm(C, T, List<ValidationResult>, Map<ENamedElement, List<ValidationResult>>, boolean)`` - Renders object edit form with feature documentation modals and error messages if any.